-Every journey has an end, and this is the End of SquirrelMail, SquirrelMail is one of the older webmail offered by cPanel.
+Every journey has an end, and this is the End of SquirrelMail; SquirrelMail is one of the older webmail offered by cPanel.

-How SquirrelMail came to cPanel?
+How does SquirrelMail come to cPanel?

 SquirrelMail was added to cPanel back when webmail first became an option for cPanel users more than a decade ago.
 It hasn’t changed much in appearance or feature set since its introduction.
 Few webmail applications have provided such a stable, feature-rich experience.
 Its stability drew a faithful following among all types of users.
-Technical support personnel especially appreciated it, because of its predictability.
+Technical support personnel especially appreciated it because of its predictability.
 While other webmail applications failed, SquirrelMail was reliable.

-Why SquirrelMail is being removed?
+Why is SquirrelMail being removed?

-An all too common story with open source projects is a loss of invested developers.
+An all too familiar story with open source projects is a loss of invested developers.
 A once active, vibrant developer community diminishes as other things take priority.
 When that happens, its users often leave as well.

 Webmail users now expect a better experience than SquirrelMail provides.
 Rather than continuing to ship an unmaintained application, we decided to remove SquirrelMail.

-Removing SquirrelMail from our webmail options leaves us with only Afterlogic webmail, Horde and Roundcube.
+Removing SquirrelMail from our webmail options leaves us with only Afterlogic webmail, Horde, and Roundcube.

-When it will be removed?
+When will it be removed?

-From the first day in 2019 SquirrelMail will no longer be available through our options.
+From the first day in 2019, SquirrelMail will no longer be available through our options.